 If you break these rules, even just one, your bonus, along with your winnings, will be forfeited.
 If the wagering requirement includes your original deposit, all winnings from that deposit will also be forfeited.

 Read the Terms and Conditions of a bonus before committing to it.
 Casinos have different rules.
-There are casinos that seem not to want you to win, and there are those that do not put any limit at all except that you meet the wagering requirement.
+Some casinos seem not to want you to win, and some do not put any limit at all except that you meet the wagering requirement.

 Before you join a casino, browse through the casino’s Promotions page or the top casino bonus list.
 Every casino has this.
 After that, read the Terms and Conditions, so that you know what is expected of you as a player.
 The last thing you want is to forfeit your bonus and the winnings from them.